Skip to content

 freq_step float

-Step size for frequency analysis (default: 5)
+Step size for frequency analysis in Hz (default: 5).

 5